Chapter 8 - Coast to Coast

 This need to be around people had always been a paradox of my life.
-If you asked anyone who was close to me, they would tell you that I liked to play alone as a child.
-I also needed isolation to create stuff, but the fact I always had someone around that I could hang out with if I chose to was comforting.
+If you asked anyone who knew me, they would tell you that I liked to play alone as a child.
+I also needed isolation to create stuff, but the fact I always had someone around that I could hang out with if I chose to was also comforting.
 In Thousand Oaks I felt like when I had first come to LA.
 Alone in the middle of millions of people.

 This trait also showed up in my intimate relationships.
 For as long as I could remember I had gone from one woman to the next.
-Now, it seems like a real unhealthy thing to do, but at the time this issue of potentially being the one that is left, shaped my relationships.
+Now, it seems like a real unhealthy thing to do, but at the time this issue of potentially being the one that was left, shaped my relationships.
 In my younger days, I always had someone in the wings.
-I would get to the bottom of this in my therapy in the 90’s, but at this time it was like an interactive movie with lots of conflicting paths to choose from.
+I would get to the bottom of this in therapy in the 90’s, but at this time it was like an interactive movie with lots of conflicting paths to choose from.

 In my first year at Cinemaware it became a real company.
-The follow ups to Defender of the Crown were getting a lot of cool press and selling well.
+The follow ups to Defender of the Crown were getting a lot of positive press and selling well.
 Everyone seemed to love this idea of creating games out of our favorite movies.
-Because of my background in linear movies, Bob was constantly looking for ways to utilize my talents of producing films in addition to designing and directing It Came From the Desert.
+Because of my background in linear movies, Bob was constantly looking for ways to utilize my talents producing films in addition to designing and directing It Came From the Desert.

 One of the projects that came up early was with Disney.
 They had agreed to create interactive kid games for a new VHS based system that View Master (the viewer folks) was coming out with called Interactive Vision.
-All the big companies were trying to figure a way into this fledging business and View Master reasoned that every home had a VHS cassette player already, so why not design a system that got its film visuals from the tape and the interaction from overlaid computer chip graphics.
+All the big companies were trying to figure a way into this fledgling business and View Master reasoned that every home had a VHS cassette player already, so why not design a system game that got its film visuals from the tape and the interaction from overlaid computer chip graphics.
 Not a bad idea, but the system was really limited.

-View Master had contracted with Disney, PBS/Sesame Street and the Muppet's to create programs using their video footage from television.
+View Master had contracted with Disney, PBS/Sesame Street and the Muppet's to create their launch programs using their video footage from television and films.
 Disney at the time did not have an interactive entertainment group in house, so they chose Cinenaware to contract with.
 Apparently, they were looking at a few companies, but Bob trotted me out with my film background and I suggested that if they were going to do something it had to star their three main animated characters, Mickey Mouse, Donald Duck and Goofy.
 Here is a video blog from many years later where the geek explains what we did.

 Disney had a huge archive of footage stretching back years, including the classics from the 40's.
-The reason I knew this is that I had met a puzzle designer named Cliff Johnson who was a Disney freak and could rattle off all the old episodes featuring those characters.
+The reason I knew this is because I had met a puzzle designer named Cliff Johnson who was a Disney freak and could rattle off all the old episodes featuring those characters.
 He was also an premier puzzle designer.
 Because of the limitations of the graphic overlays, he was the perfect person to design that part of the game.
 We were both really excited about getting into Disney’s footage archive and particularly getting access to Mickey and Donald cartoons before they became corporate spokes characters.
-We wrote an original script and voiced the existing footage with Disney voice talent for Ludwig Von Drake.
+We wrote an original script and voiced the existing footage with Disney voice talent for our host character Ludwig Von Drake.
 The original voice had been done by a famous voice talent, Paul Freeze.
 Unfortunately he died an alcoholic.
 We used a second generation voice talent that had to smoke cigarettes and drink bourbon at 10 o'clock in the morning to get the voice right.
 Those voice sessions were hilarious.

 As a result of the success of Disney’s Cartoon Arcade, Bob decided that I was going to head a new group within the company that would focus on movies applications.